128technology/docs/docs/upgrade_restricted_access.md

 After the local software repository has been updated with the ISO, the upgrade can proceed.

+#### Version Checks (outlier - 98% of router ibu's will be done in mist)

-If you are installing older images on the routers (versions 6.2.5 or older) you may need to include the checksum and signature files with the ISO when you download and import the software to the conductor.
+If you are upgrading or installing older image-based software on a router (versions 6.2.5 or older) you may need to include the checksum and signature files with the ISO when you download and import the software to the conductor.

 - `SSR-6.2.5-xx.r1.el7.x86_64.ibu-v1.iso`
 - `SSR-6.2.5-xx.r1.el7.x86_64.ibu-v1.tar.sha256sum`